If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 RM1Title.png Mega Man 1-title.png Mega Man Title Europe.png

 Probably the most recognizable change.
-Aside from the obvious complete overhaul, the American and European versions were given a logo that remained the series staple outside Japan, up until Mega Man 8.
+Aside from the obvious complete overhaul, the American and European versions were given a logo that remained the series staple outside Japan (at least in-game, the international boxarts could never agree on a consistent logo), up until Mega Man 8.

 The sound effect that plays when selecting a Robot Master also plays when pressing Start in the Japanese version, with Mega Man and the borders also flashing gray and white.
 The US and European versions silently flash the "PRESS START" text.
 While Mega Man Anniversary Collection still retains most of the international versions' changes, the title screen is no longer silent while pressing the "Start" button.